Water Pump Replacement Cost

 You can tell if your engine is overheating by watching the needle in your dashboard’s temperature gauge.
 If it rises beyond normal levels, it’s best to pull over immediately and call for a tow before causing permanent engine damage.

-Can you drive with a bad water pump?
+Can I drive short distances with a bad water pump?

-You shouldn’t drive with a bad water pump, and here’s why: Your engine gets hot.
+You shouldn’t drive even short distances with a bad water pump, and here’s why: Your engine gets hot.
 Really hot.
-To keep from getting too hot, your water pump cycles coolant (usually a mix of water and antifreeze) between your engine and radiator.
+To prevent overheating, your water pump cycles coolant (typically a mixture of water and antifreeze) between your engine and radiator.

 How do you regularly maintain a water pump?